Joy-Division/KCEJ-Wiki/Common/Code/ReadMe.md

 - [Anubis: Zone of the Enders HD Edition](path_zoe2hd.txt)
 - [Anubis: Zone of the Enders MARS](path_zoe2mars.txt)

 **Note:** *Anubis: Zone of the Enders* has been edited somewhat from the information originally found within the game for the sake of clarity and completeness.
+For example paths have been expanded and original source files only listed in later ports of the game have been included.

 ## Source Control

+### CVS

 As mentioned in *The Document of Metal Gear Solid 2*, [CVS](https://en.wikipedia.org/wiki/Concurrent_Versions_System) was used as the revision management system for the development of *Metal Gear Solid 2*.
+A ``.cvsignore`` file was included with the Windows port of *Metal Gear Solid 2: Substance* within the directory ``cdrom.img/modules``.

+Several CVS files were included in Anubis: Zone of the Enders HD Edition within the directory ``USRDIR/ZoE2/stage/CVS``.

+### StarTeam

 Silicon Knights is known to have used Borland [StarTeam ](https://en.wikipedia.org/wiki/StarTeam) to manage assets and possibly code during the development of *Metal Gear Solid: The Twin Snakes* as evidenced by the various StarTeam metadata files left on the discs of the retails builds of the game.